 A few days later, I got the notification that the product is available to buy.
 Without wasting any further time, I quickly opened the email, clicked on the buy now option and purchased the phone.

 This is where the role of back-in-stock alert emails becomes crucial.
 A single back in stock email can bring you huge revenue.
-A case study done by Marketing Sherpa revealed that back-in-stock alert emails have around 22.45% conversion rate.
+A case study done by Marketing Sherpa revealed that back-in-stock alert emails have around a 22.45% conversion rate.

 If you do not take the onus of informing your visitors when the product becomes available again, they will likely search a competitive product on other online shopping websites.

 A back-in-stock email is an email that is sent to those users who have subscribed to receive updates regarding an out-of-stock product.
-When the product is back-in-stock, the shoppers are informed via email about its availability so that they can purchase it as soon as possible or before it goes out-of-stock again.
+When the product is back-in-stock, the shoppers are informed via email about its availability so that they can purchase it as soon as possible or before it goes out of stock again.

 Many of the users can miss out on the purchase if they aren’t notified and this eventually leads to some lost revenue.